bogini/repose/README.md

 - The server generates a cache key based on input parameters.
 - It checks Redis and Blob Storage for cached results.
 - If not found, the model is run, and the result is cached in Redis and Blob Storage for future requests.

+### Photo Management

+- Browse and select photos from a gallery
+- Upload new photos
+- Organize photos in albums
+- Carousel view for featured photos
+- Grid view for photo library

 ## Getting Started